Director of Product Safety

-He currently lives with his wife and dog in São Paolo, Brazil, and is looking forward to a move in early 2014 to Berkeley, California.
+He currently lives with his wife, baby boy and dog in Emeryville, California.
 He is very active on twitter (@freire_da_silva) about agile, lean, software development, the tech industry, startups, third world politics and the digital culture revolution.

 Alex is a leading thinker in the Lean/Agile arena.
 He began programming at an early age, and after being frustrated using traditional software engineering methods with several companies, he immersed himself in the Agile manifesto.
 Alex co-founded AgilCoop, a cooperative with the goal of spreading knowledge of Agile methodologies in Brazil and helped teach IME/USP’s “eXtreme Programming Laboratory” as well as many other technical courses.